General concepts » Finite element spaces

 Properties:**

-• One DOF per cell (the cell-average value)
+• One DOF per cell (the constant value on that cell)

-• Used for piecewise constant approximations (e.g. material properties, indicator functions)
+• Used for piecewise constant approximations such as material properties, indicator functions, and cell-based data

 Mesh mesh;